CCAB Ethics Group

 The CCAB Ethics Group co-ordinates activities between the CCAB member bodies relating to ethical guidance and liaison with regulators and standard setters in respect of ethical issues.
 This includes:

-- discussions with the Auditing Practices Board regarding auditor independence issues,
+- discussions with the Financial Reporting Council (FRC) regarding auditor independence issues,

 - application of the IESBA (International Ethics Standards Board for Accountants) requirement to apply its independence guidance to assurance engagements, and